 The alternative credit options provided by neobanks uniquely cater to the needs of SMEs & MSMEs during COVID-19 & beyond.

-While there are many businesses that thrived in COVID-19 thanks to neobanks, one such story is of our very own customer at RazorpayX.
+While there are many businesses that thrived in COVID-19, one such story is of our very own customer at RazorpayX.

 GroSuper, a Bangalore based startup grew its business by 2X in the last 6 months with the help of Razorpay Capital.